Ryan McBride Brandywell Stadium: Development; past, present and planned

 Derry City Council, owners of the stadium, agreed in principle in December 2013 to spend £2.7 million on its redevelopment.
 In 2015, Mr O'Doherty blamed a council consultation project for the delay in redevelopment, which had already seen part of the Glentoran stand torn down.
 That stand was one of the oldest structures in the Irish Football League, and originally stood at the Oval football ground in Belfast, hence its name.
 The stadium was purchased, disassembled, and reconstructed at Brandywell in the 1940s.
 Work was delayed by a further year, potentially scuppering plans to have Celtic F.C. formally open the new stadium.

 In January 2016, the club announced the new stadium would be built ready for the 2017 season, and that work would start in July.
+In February 2016, a proposal was made to name the stand after former striker Mark Farren.
 On 5 July 2016, Derry City and Strabane District Council advised they were in the final stages of a procurement process for the Brandywell stadium.
 Two months later, the final stages were still in progress.

-As the 2016 season came to a close, club chairman Philip O'Doherty said that European football at Brandywell was under threat due to an as-yet-unknown start date for the redevelopment.
+After a 2–1 victory over Bohemians, Derry City qualified for the 2017–18 Europa League.
+However, as the 2016 domestic league season came to a close, club chairman Philip O'Doherty said that European football at Brandywell was under threat, due to the uncertainty over a start date for the stadium's redevelopment.
 On 19 October, Derry City and Strabane District Council stated the appointment of a contractor was ongoing.
-Derry City qualified for the Europa League for the 2017/18 season.
 Work finally commenced in December 2016 on the new 3G pitch and all-seated stand, which was completed in time for the start of the 2018 season.
 All home games in 2017 were played at Maginn Park.

+As part of a £7million redevelopment, work on a new stand, named after former player Mark Farren, began in 2016 with phase one completed in February 2018.